MicrosoftDocs/fabric-docs/docs/governance/data-loss-prevention-respond.md

 ---
-title: "Respond to a DLP policy violation in Fabric and Power BI"
+title: "Respond to a Microsoft Purview Data Loss Prevention (DLP) policy violation in Fabric and Power BI"
 description: "Learn how to respond to a DLP policy violation in Fabric and Power BI."
 author: paulinbar
 ms.author: painbar